Airlines and Aviation

 At the old airport, there was a separate terminal for First Class and Business Class passengers, which meant avoiding the crowds.
 It offered a restful respite between flights.

-Now First and Business class lounges are located within the main terminal, which has the feel of New York City's Grand Central Station at rush hour - except that it is much, much bigger than Grand Central Station.
+Now First and Business class lounges are located within the main terminal.And the distances are much, much longer.

 Because of the delay, my 3 hour and 20 minute stopover was reduced to less than one hour.
 By the time I found the Business Class lounge, I only had enough time to take photos before rushing through the massive terminal to catch my connecting flight.